Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 **Analytical Notes:**
 - **President:** NC-13 is a true swing district, with margins under 3 points in every cycle since 2008.
 The explosive growth of Johnston County—especially in Clayton and along the I-40 corridor—has brought an influx of young families, commuters, and new businesses, shifting many precincts from reliably Republican to highly competitive.
 Southern Wake suburbs like Fuquay-Varina and Holly Springs have also trended left, while Harnett and rural western Wayne remain GOP strongholds.
 Black and Latino communities in Goldsboro and the Raleigh area of Wake County provide a crucial Democratic base, and high turnout in these areas has been decisive in recent cycles.
 The 2020 and 2024 elections saw razor-thin Democratic wins, with national issues and local demographic change both playing major roles.
-- **Governor:** Gubernatorial races have swung between the parties, but the Democratic surge in Johnston and Wake since 2016 has been dramatic.
+- **Governor:** Gubernatorial races have swung between the parties, but the Democratic surge in Johnston and southern Wake since 2016 has been dramatic.
 Stein’s 2024 margin (+20.8) was driven by record turnout in suburban precincts, while Harnett and rural Wayne continued to anchor the Republican vote.
 Stein's 2024 blowout could've been enhanced by Mark Robinson's candidate quality issues and September surprise alienating unaffilated swing voters, which matter a lot in a district like this.
 The district’s mix of fast-growing exurbs and traditional rural communities makes it a bellwether for statewide trends.
 - **Senate:** Senate contests have been highly competitive, with margins under 6 points in every cycle since 2008.
 Democratic gains in Johnston and Wake have been offset by strong Republican performance in Harnett and Wayne.
 Beasley’s narrow win in 2022 (+1.5) underscores the volatility and importance of both suburban and rural turnout.
 - **Attorney General:** Margins have shifted from a near-tie in 2016 (Stein +0.6) to a clear Democratic edge in 2024 (Jackson +6.9), as the party consolidates support in growing suburbs and among minority communities in Goldsboro and southern Wake.
 The race has become a bellwether for broader partisan trends, with local issues like public safety and education playing a larger role.
 - **Lt Governor:** The district has flipped between parties, with the Democratic margin growing to 6.2 in 2024 as suburban and minority turnout increased.
 Johnston County’s rapid development and the increasing diversity of Wake’s suburbs have played a key role, while Harnett and rural Wayne remain Republican anchors.
 Down-ballot races increasingly mirror the top of the ticket.